Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 sudo apt install krb5-user
 {% endhighlight %}

-We then can get a TGT for our dkennedy user like so:
+We can then get a TGT for our dkennedy user like this:

 <img src="{{ "/assets/img/dkennedytgt.jpg" | prepend: site.baseurl }}" />